BDC Hamburger Icon

 How each generation prefers to pay

-Gen Z is also known for being budget-conscious, thrifting their wardrobe and accessories and purchasing secondhand.
-However, Gen Zers are less likely to sign up for loyalty programs, with many shoppers believing such programs make them spend more than they might normally.
+Gen Zers, known for being more budget-conscious, are less likely to sign up for loyalty programs; many Gen Z shoppers believe these programs encourage them to spend more than they otherwise would.

-Gen Zers are showing caution when taking on debt and using BNPL programs.
-In fact, a recent study found that Gen Zers primarily use BNPL for smaller purchases — like clothing, groceries and restaurant purchases — as opposed to big-ticket items.
-This might be because Gen Zers have observed older generations’ struggles with credit card debt, or perhaps it’s an attempt to manage the rising cost of living and student debt.
+A recent study also found that Gen Zers primarily use BNPL for smaller purchases — like clothing, groceries and restaurant purchases — as opposed to big-ticket items.

-Buyers’ preference for using debit cards for purchases declines with age, while their preference for paying with a credit card increases.
+Buyers’ preference for using debit cards for purchases declines with age, while their preference for paying with a credit card increases, according to the SurveyMonkey results.

-Millennials (born between 1981 and 1996) came of age in a time of rapid technological advancement.
-As such, they are more likely than older consumers to use technology and mobile devices to pay.
-However, they are also the generation that’s most likely to pay via credit card, with 65 percent of millennials sharing that they have at least one credit card, according to Kantar
+Millennials (born between 1981 and 1996) are more likely than older consumers to use technology and mobile devices to pay.
+However, they are also the generation that’s most likely to pay via credit card.
+An estimated 65 percent of millennials have at least one credit card, according to Kantar

-Also known as Generation Y, millennials are more likely than Gen X or baby boomers to use mobile wallets that include credit, debit and prepaid cards.
+Millennials are more likely than Gen X or Baby Boomers to use mobile wallets that include credit, debit and prepaid cards.
 About 70 percent of millennials have a PayPal account, according to GoBankingRates, and they frequently split bills or pay using a peer-to-peer payment app like Cash App or Venmo.

-This reward-obsessed generation frequently signs up for branded mobile payment apps, such as Starbucks and Dunkin’, which provide regular discounts.
-Millennials tend to prefer smaller rewards more often, thus prolonging brand loyalty.
+This generation also frequently signs up for branded mobile payment apps, such as Starbucks and Dunkin’, which provide regular discounts.

 Did You Know?Did you know